NuclearCookie/PlatformDevSlides/course1/floating_points.md

 | Sign | Exponent | Significand |
 | --- | --- | --- |
 | 1 bit | 11 bit | 52 bit |

-because there is always a 1 left of the binary point, we don't include it.

-Only 23 bits are used to store the significand, but the precision is **24 bits**

-The 8-bit exponent has range [0;255].
-This is a _biased_ exponent.
-We need to subtract a number to get the _unbiased_ exponent.

-**For single precision floating-point numbers, the bias is 127**